dhh8529/SocialTube/README.md

+## SocialTube

 Hlo friends !!!!!
 This is an Social media content downloader app developed in Android Studio using kotlin which can download Instagram and facebook content as well as whatsapp statuses .

-Demo Video link is -> https://youtube.com/shorts/MoFsjD8C0qE?feature=share
+Demo Video link is -> https://www.youtube.com/watch?v=MoFsjD8C0qE

 ![Screenshot_2022-03-12-23-37-49-868_com example contentdownloader 1](https://user-images.githubusercontent.com/90754518/158029570-d97253cd-a538-42ce-805e-6ced29ebbd9a.jpg)